-I know when I took Steve to Cornwall and Devon, he said; we could be sat on Aus beaches on BOTH occasions.
+I know when I took Steve to Cornwall and Devon, he said; we could be sat on Australian beaches on BOTH occasions.
 This is a BIG statement from someone who used to laugh at the beaches in England.

 We’re going to share with you some of the most beautiful sandy beaches in UK that you’ll even be looking forward to visiting them from Australia!